What is the M2 Measure?

 For the calculation of the M2 firstly the Sharpe ratio (annual) will be calculated.
 The calculated Sharpe ratio will then be used for deriving the M squared by multiplying the Sharpe ratio by the standard deviation of the benchmark.
 Here the benchmark will be chosen by the person calculating the M2 measure.

-The following are the steps or formula for the calculation of the M2 measure.
+The following are the steps or formulas for the calculation of the M2 measure.

 Step 1: Calculation of Sharpe ratio (annualized)

 Sharpe Ratio Formula (SR) = (rp – rf) / σp

 - rf = risk-free rate of return

 - σp = standard deviation of the excess return of the portfolio

 Step 2: Multiplying Sharpe ratio as calculated in step 1 with the standard deviation of benchmark

 Step 3: Adding the risk-free rate of return to the outcome derived in step 2